Starcounter/Docs/CONTRIBUTING.md

 * Significantly changing the content of an existing page
 * Making refactoring changes spanning over several pages

-Some cases when a review is not neccesary:
+Some cases when a review is not neccessary:

 * Fixing typos
 * Refactoring within one page

 When choosing who will review the page, please consider who are most familiar with the content.
 If you're changing a page that was initially written by someone else, then the initial author should be assigned as the reviewer.

-[@Mackiovello](https://github.com/Mackiovello) is glad to help out reviewing if there is an already heavy workload on the reviwer or if there's a need for proofreading.
+[@Mackiovello](https://github.com/Mackiovello) is glad to help out reviewing if there is an already heavy workload on the reviewer or if there's a need for proofreading.

 ## Editing already existing pages